syncfusion-content/maui-docs/MAUI/LinearGauge/ticks.md

 ## Change tick visibility

-The [`ShowTicks`]() property of the axis is used to enable or disable the visibility of both the major and the minor ticks.
+The [`ShowTicks`]() property of the scale is used to enable or disable the visibility of both the major and the minor ticks.
 The default value of this property is true.

 {% tabs %}